gramineproject/graphene/Documentation/oldwiki/Graphene-Manifest-Syntax.md

     [Key][.Key][.Key] = [Value]  or  [Key][.Key][.Key] = "[Value]"

-Comments can be inlined in a manifest by starting them with a sharp sign (`# comment`).
-Any text after a sharp sign will be considered part of a comment and discarded while loading the manifest file.
+Comments can be inlined in a manifest by starting them with a hash sign (`# comment...`).
+Any text after a hash sign will be considered part of a comment and discarded while loading the manifest file.

 ## Loader-related (Required by PAL)